CENTER FOR COMPETITIVE POLITICS

 PRESS RELEASE: September 28, 2006

 FOR IMMEDIATE RELEASE

-The Center for Competitive Politics is a nonprofit organization co-founded by Smith and Stephen M. Hoersting, a campaign finance attorney and former General Counsel to the National Republican Senatorial Committee.
+The Center for Competitive Politics is a non-profit organization founded in 2005 by former FEC Chairman Bradley A. Smith, professor of law at Capital University Law School and of counsel to Vorys, Sater, Seymour, and Pease, and Stephen M. Hoersting, campaign finance attorney and former general counsel to the National Republican Senatorial Committee.
 CCP’s mission, through legal briefs, studies, historical and constitutional analyses, and media communication, is to educate the public on the actual effects of money in politics, and the results of a more free and competitive electoral process.

 901 North Glebe Road, Suite 900, Arlington, Virginia 22203

 Tel: (703) 682-9359 Fax: (703) 682-9321